 It is preferable to add ground black pepper at the end of cooking, especially for dishes that must simmer for more than two hours

 Tip!
 To obtain a really fragrant pepper to your taste, you can make a mixture of several origins for your pepper plant as with Nepalese Timut pepper with notes of Yuzu and Grapefruit.

 A gourmet starter that will delight cheese lovers!
-Take a scoop of mozzarella or a soft "Abbey" type cheese.
-Roll it in an egg yolk, then in breadcrumbs that you will have salted and spiced with my Brazil black pepper powder.
+Take a scoop of mozzarella or a soft cheese of the "Abbey" type.
+Roll it in an egg yolk, then in breadcrumbs that you will have salted and spiced with my powdered Brazilian black pepper.
 Cook in hot oil until the breadcrumbs are golden brown.
 Serve with a salad with vinaigrette.
 Delicious!
 This cheese starter can also be made with a strong cheese: Munster or Herve.

 A Chinese recipe in which black pepper powder is the ingredient that gives it all its character.
 Make a simple soup with young onions, bok choy and Chinese cabbage.
 Spice with ground black pepper.
 Dip the ravioli stuffed with pork meat.
 Cook for 5 minutes over high heat.
 Serve.

-A zero-calorie fruit dessert that appeals for the naturally sweet taste of strawberries and the slightly spicy hint of black pepper powder.
+A zero-calorie fruit dessert that seduces with the naturally sweet taste of strawberries and the slightly spicy hint of black pepper powder.
 Cut your strawberries.
 Make a strawberry coulis with half of them and pepper it with my Brazil black pepper powder.
 Serve the strawberries quartered in a bowl and add the coulis.
 Place in the fridge.
 Serve chilled.

-Brazilian black pepper is best stored in an airtight tin.
-Store in a dry, dark place.
+Brazilian black pepper is best stored in an airtight container.
+Prefer a place away from light and dry.

 Laure Anne C. published the 29/07/2020 following an order made on 15/07/2020